engineerOfLies/MoGUL/README.md

 <H3>Extensions</H3>
  - mgl_input - provides a platform to customize user controls and handle control events.
  - mgl_audio - provides a resource manager for playing audio clips and music.
 Wraps SDL_Mixer.
+    - mgl_sound - provides support to load and play sound chunks.
+Support for channel groups
+    - mgl_music - provides support to load and play music files.
+Support for playlists
  - mgl_tiles - provides a set of functions for loading and dealing with tile maps.
 Provides the framework for making more robust tiles (animated, active).
 Will work with the mgl_path seamlessly.
  - mgl_path - provides a threaded path finding system.
 Works with tiles, platforms and free form levels.
  - mgl_entity - provides a resource manager for in-game entities.
 Can be extended with user data and user defined function pointers.